peekuh/blog/peekblog/content/posts/SIWA.md

 Apple uses oauth2.0, even though its not explicitly mentioned in the docs, so if that’s something you’re already familiar with, this shouldn’t be too difficult.

-1. Enroll into the Apple developer program developer console
+1. Enroll into the Apple developer program
     - This can take a while to verify even after you’hv processed the payment (upto 48 hrs in some cases)

-2. Once you have access to the developer console, make an App ID list of identifiers
+2. Once you have access to the developer console, make an App ID [(list of identifiers)](https://developer.apple.com/account/resources/identifiers/list)
-    - This is fairly straight forward, just make sure you select Sign in with apple under the “Capabilities” section.
+    - This is fairly straight forward, just make sure you select *Sign in with apple* under the “Capabilities” section.
     - Note: Your bundle ID needs to be unique, i.e you cannot have multiple App ID’s or service ID’s with the same bundle ID.

 3. Create a service ID, click the dropdown at list of identifiers and select “Service IDs”.
 This is what the header should look like.